 Theory Behind Dielectric Constant

-This is a prime parameter to characterizes a capacitor.
+This is a prime parameter to characterize a capacitor.
 A capacitor is an electronic component designed to store electric charge.
 This is widely built by sandwiching a dielectric insulating plate in between the metal conducting plates.
 The dielectric property plays a major role in the functioning of a capacitor.

 The layer made up of dielectric material decides how effectively the capacitor can store the charge.
 Picking the right dielectric material is crucial.
 Thus, we can also define it as ‘the ratio of the electric field without a dielectric(E0) to the net field with a dielectric(E).’

 The greater the value of κ more charge can be stored in a capacitor.

 In the capacitor, the capacitance is given by C = κC0

 Thus, filling the gap between the plates completely by dielectric material will increase its capacitance by the factor of the dielectric constant value.

 In the parallel plate capacitor, the capacitance is given by: